QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Next meetup

-**Next meetup is scheduled for Friday, the 30.5.2025 from 6 till 8 p.m. at x-hain**
+**Next meetup is scheduled for Friday, the 27.6.2025 from 6 till 8 p.m. at x-hain**

-Topics:

-- Give i3 a try with an example setup
-- All the topics from April

-and the evergreens:
+This time there is no special topic planned except the evergreens and free discussions:

 - Exploring Qubes OS: A Beginner's Perspective – Join us for a hands-on experience where you can install and test Qubes OS on a provided laptop.
 Perfect for newcomers looking to dive into the world of secure computing!
 - Qubes OS documentation conversion from Markdown to reStructuredText - Join us for a status update and Q&A